threeport/user-docs/docs/terraform/rds-database.md

 ## Create Terraform Definition

-The terraform definition includes the terraform configs to deploy some AWS resources.
+The Terraform definition includes the Terraform configs to deploy some AWS resources.

 Download a sample Threeport config.